 If you have had any legal issues related to renting a room, please feel free to share the issues and how they were resolved.

-If you know of other ways of finding shared housing or just tips and tricks that we do not have below, please fill tell us in the Reply field below what we have missed.
+If you know of other ways of finding shared housing or just tips and tricks that we do not have below, please tell us in the Have your say field below what we have missed.
 This website is in its early days and we rely on those in the know to make it the best it can be.